ddvk/rmapi/README.md

 # rMAPI

-rMAPI is a Go app that allows you to access the ReMarkable Cloud API programmatically.

-This is a fork of https://github.com/juruen/rmapi
+rMAPI is a Go app that allows you to access the ReMarkable Cloud API programmatically and this repository is a fork of https://github.com/juruen/rmapi with the following extensions:
-The following points are different:
-- geta and mgeta supports notebooks and pdf files using python and bash scripts (no native go implementation)
+- geta and mgeta to download annotated notebooks and pdf files (as pdf)
 - mirror command which synchronizes cloud to local.
-WARNING: All local files that does not in the cloud are deleted!
+WARNING: All local files that does not in the cloud are deleted in the given directory!
 - zotero to sync all papers from zotero to your rm cloud.
 ZOTERO_USERID and ZOTERO_APIKEY env must be set.

 You can interact with the different API end-points through a shell.
 However, you can also